TanishqDsharma/Audit_Reports/AuditFindings__PuppyRaffle.md

         }
 ```

+# Informational

-## I-1: Solidity pragma should be specific, not wide
+### I-1: Solidity pragma should be specific, not wide

 Consider using a specific version of Solidity in your contracts instead of a wide version.
 For example, instead of `pragma solidity ^0.8.0;`, use `pragma solidity 0.8.0;`